-Our PSHE scheme (Jigsaw) and weekly "R-Time" lessons provide children with opportunities to discuss and learn about personal health, wellbeing, safety, relationships (including anti-bullying work), differences and aspirations.
+Our PSHE scheme (Jigsaw) provides children with opportunities to discuss and learn about personal health, wellbeing, safety, relationships (including anti-bullying work), differences and aspirations.
 Values education is given a high profile throughout the school in weekly praise assemblies and class lessons based on the Cornerstones "Yoi Moji" materials.
 Our diversity work helps children to realise that everyone is special and unique and we should celebrate differences and different kinds of families.